-You must book either the hostel, a campsite or a night in Lake O’Hara Lodge as well as a seat on the bus so you don’t waste your time and energy walking a non-descript 11 kilometre road.
+You must book either the Elizabeth Parker Hut, a campsite or a night in Lake O’Hara Lodge as well as a seat on the bus so you don’t waste your time and energy walking a non-descript 11 km road.
 Once you’re there, you won’t go wrong with any hike.

-It’s worth it.
-This is one of the most impressive hikes in Banff National Park.
+Assuming you’ve made it to Moraine Lake you’re in for a treat.
+Sentinel Pass – Larch Valley is one of the most impressive hikes in Banff National Park.
 Allow 4 – 5 hours to do the 11.6 km return hike.
-And it’s an extraordinary place to visit in late September when the larches turn golden yellow.
+It’s an extraordinary place to visit in late September when the larches turn golden yellow.

 Built in 2010 to commemorate the 125th anniversary of Parks Canada, the 26 km (one way) Legacy Trail is a super way to see the scenery between Canmore and Banff.
-There is now a station to do a bike repair near the start of the trail in Canmore.
-Bikes can be rented in both towns.
+There is now a station to do a bike repair near the start of the trail in Canmore, across from the Travel Alberta Welcome Centre.
+Bikes can be rented in both Banff and Canmore.

 If you don’t want to be in the thick Banff craziness in summer I’d suggest The Juniper Hotel & Bistro.
 They also have an excellent restaurant.